typst/typst/tests/typ/style/set-site.typ

 // definition site of a template.

 ---
-// Test that text is affected by instantion-site bold.
+// Test that text is affected by instantiation-site bold.
 #let x = [World]
 Hello *{x}*